8 Pros And Cons Of REITs – Should You Invest?

 What’s a REIT?

 A REIT, or real estate investment trust, is a company that owns, operates or finances income-producing real estate.
-They can either be private or public but for today’s discussion, we’re going to focus on the publicly traded REITs.
+They can either be private REITs or public REITs but for today’s discussion, we’re going to focus on the publicly traded REITs.

 According to Investopedia, Congress established real estate investment trusts (REITs) in 1960 as an amendment to the Cigar Excise Tax Extension of 1960.
 The provision allows individual investors to buy shares in commercial real estate portfolios that receive income from a variety of properties.